ButinVladimir/cyberiada/ROADMAP.md

 ## Relocation

 Relocation is the prestige.
 After relocating, almost everything but one crew member will be lost.
 Certain favors allow to keep money, credibility, crew members and their equipment at a price or by earning credibility rewards repeatedly.
-If player achieved new reward in the city, it's difficulty level will be increased for the next visit.
-Player unable to receive reward unless they relocate.
+As player achieves higher credibility in the city, difficulty level after relocating will be increased.

-Relocation losses can be mitigated by performing certain actions or by buying favors.
+Relocation losses can be mitigated by getting favors, either by buying, performing missions or achieving already reach levels of credibility.

 Relocation favors include
 - Retaining money after relocations (10 tiers, each tier retain 10% more)
-- Retaining credibility after relocation (4 tiers, each tier retain 5% more)
 - Keep weapons
 - Keep armors
-- Keep utility
+- Keep utility item
 - Keep additional crew members (9 tiers, each tier allow to keep 1 more)

 Augmentations and blueprints are not affected by relocation.